 2. Keep things simple

+Autistic children generally will have difficulties with social communication that often relies on emotions or subtext.
 Try to be straightforward and avoid phrases that might be confusing.
-Autistic children generally will have difficulties with social communication that often relies on emotions or subtext.

-It’s important to keep the pace of the conversation at the level the child can maintain.
-For most of us, we can process sentences as we hear them.
-Children with ASD may have to work a little harder to understand what they hear.
+“It’s important to keep the pace of the conversation at the level the child can maintain.
+Most of us can process sentences as we hear them, but children with ASD may have to work a little harder to understand what they hear,” she said.

 3. Don’t take things personally